pthivierge/pi-replay-service/README.md

 done - Remove: delete values using the old fashion method. if cant make it work with the classic method.
 - refactor the read data class, this is a mess: split the backfill and the read data, or find a way to remove all ifs...
 - Cleanup logs and make them more comprehensive
-- When running in normal operation:
-	- make a single list of tags, or use a much higher tag count for the list(s)
-	- use a single thread and no multi threads

 #Settings example